Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-With the exception of a short climb into the City of Conflans, the ride today is very easy and follows mostly a bike path along rivers or country roads.
-All in all, it is a very enjoyable day of cycling.
+With the exception of a short climb into the City of Conflans, today’s ride is very easy, following mostly bike paths along rivers and quiet country roads.
+All in all, it’s a thoroughly enjoyable day of cycling.

 Included Meals: Breakfast, Lunch, Dinner

-Today promises another ride into stunning cultural and natural beauty.
-From your château, you cycle along gently rolling and scenic country roads, meandering through small charming villages and vineyards.
-You skirt the base of Mont Granier, a gigantic crag and the icon of this green region called Chartreuse, to the peaceful small Lake of Saint-André.
-Then you follow the course of the small L’Albanne River into picturesque Chambéry, boasting a rich history as the capital of the Kingdom of Savoy from the 13th to the 16th centuries.
-The Château des Ducs de Savoie still dominates the cityscape, nestled in a maze of medieval alleyways in the city center.
-You pause for lunch on your own here, taking time to also admire the 15th- and 16th-century estates along the shop-lined rue Croix-d’Or.
+Today promises another ride through stunning cultural and natural beauty.
+Departing from your château, you cycle along gently rolling, scenic country roads, winding through small, charming villages and vineyards.
+You skirt the base of Mont Granier, a towering crag and iconic landmark of the lush Chartreuse region, before reaching the peaceful Lake of Saint-André.
+From there, you follow the course of the small L’Albanne River into Chambéry, a picturesque city with a rich history as the capital of the Kingdom of Savoy from the 13th to the 16th centuries.
+The Château des Ducs de Savoie still dominates the skyline, nestled among a maze of medieval alleyways in the city center.
+Pause here for lunch on your own, and take time to admire the 15th- and 16th-century estates lining the shop-filled rue Croix-d’Or.

-Your return ride follows a different easy bike path.
-Avid riders may follow a scenic route with an opportunity to enjoy wonderful views of the distant Tarantaise peaks, some reaching more than 11,000 feet.
-The Col du Galibier in the sunny Maurienne valley with its 8,681 feet ranks with the Col de l’Iseran as one of the highest mountain passes in France.
-There stands a monument to Henri Desgranges, who initiated the Tour de France cycle race in 1903.
-Epic climbs are sure to come to mind as you experience a bit of the captivating cycling of the Alps without the big hills.
+Your return ride follows a different, easy bike path.
+Avid riders may opt for a longer, scenic route offering views of the distant Tarentaise peaks, some of which rise above 11,000 feet.
+The Col du Galibier in the sunny Maurienne Valley, at 8,681 feet, rivals the Col de l’Iseran as one of the highest mountain passes in France.
+Here stands a monument to Henri Desgrange, the founder of the Tour de France in 1903.
+Epic climbs are sure to come to mind as you sample the captivating cycling of the Alps—without the big hills.

-Back at your château, there’ll be time to relax by the swimming pool and prepare for a final festive dinner featuring French specialties of the region.
+Back at your château, take time to relax by the swimming pool and prepare for a final festive dinner, featuring the delicious French specialties of the region.

 Today's Ride Choices